firebird-finance/firebird-docs/docs/vbswap.md

   - **_TOTAL SUPPLY_:** 100,000 tokens

   - **_DISTRIBUTION_:**
       - The tokens will be distributed over a period of 2 years and its emission will be reduced by 10% every 4 week (detailed schedule below)
-      - 5% of emission goes to the _Reserve Fund_ contract for distribution to community, marketing and giveaways
-      - None of the tokens are allocated the _Dev Fund_
+      - 75% for BSC ecosystem incentives (ie. vSafe, vFarm, etc.)
+      - 5% Selling to Strategic Partners like VCs
+      - 5% Marketing Budget for Marketing Team with Transparent Spending
+      - 2% for Community Developers Bounties
+      - 1% for Community Engagement/Incentives
+      - 12% for Founding Team

   - **_PROFIT SHARE_:**
       - 100% of fees collected on the Value DeFi BSC ecosystem will be distributed to stakers at vBSWAP vStake